tomastoews/askingdev/README.md

 ## The ecosystem/architecture/infrastructure
 Askingdev could just consist of a frontend, a database, and one giant backend application.
 For a very small application, this design is fine.
-But as my work on the backend progressed, I realized that it might be a better idea to split up the backend application into several microservices to make it modular, more stable, and better maintainable.
+But as my work on the backend progressed, I realized that it might be a better idea to split up the backend application into several microservices to make it modular and better maintainable.
 If a critical error occurred in a big backend application, the entire application would just crash.
 That's something I don't want to happen.
 Also, for example, if one part of a running application needs to be updated, the entire application would need to be restarted.
 When using microservices, then only one updated microservice needs to be restarted.
+That also results in improved stability.
 Therefore I would like the backend to consist of microservices

 ## These are the used technologies so far:
 ### Backend: